-This feature enables Online Diagnostics to enumerate and discover all testable devices on your Dell system.
+Enables Online Diagnostics to enumerate and discover all testable devices on your Dell system.
 Enumeration occurs when the application is launched.
 If your system hardware has changed, restart the application to re-enumerate the devices on the system.

 Device and Test Selection